Floorp-Projects/Floorp/python/mach/docs/commands.rst

 It is thus recommended that mach modules, classes, and methods do as little work as possible.
-Ideally the module should only import from the :py:module:`mach` package.
+Ideally the module should only import from the :py:mod:`mach` package.
 If you need external modules, you should import them from within the command method.

 To keep code size small, the body of a command method should be limited